Quentin Crisp: Last years

+Gender identity

+In an interview with CBC in 1977, upon being queried about whether she desired to be a woman, Crisp stated: "Well, I suppose when I was a child, when I lived almost entirely in a dreamworld, I suppose I thought of myself as a woman.
+But, later on, you realise that you have to live in the real world, and that you are not a woman.
+You are only in some senses 'effeminate', or 'feminine', and you must learn to make this compromise – to live in a world where, statistically, you are a man, whatever you may think about yourself."

-At the age of 90 Crisp wrote that he had "accepted" that he was transgender.
-In The Last Word, published posthumously, Crisp wrote, "Having labeled myself homosexual and having been labeled as such by the wider world, I have effectively lived a 'gay' life for most of my years.
+At the age of 90, Crisp said in her book The Last Word that she had come to the conclusion that she was transgender."Having labelled myself homosexual and having been labelled as such by the wider world, I have effectively lived a 'gay' life for most of my years.
 Consequently, I can relate to gay men because I have more or less been one for so long in spite of my actual fate being that of a woman trapped in a man's body.
 I refer to myself as homosexual without thinking because of how I have lived my life.
 If you are reading this and are gay, think of me as one of your own even though you now know the truth.
-If it's confusing for you, think how confusing it has been for me these past ninety years."
+If it's confusing for you, think how confusing it has been for me these past ninety years.The only thing in my life I have wanted and didn't get was to be a woman.
+It will be my life's biggest regret.
+If the operation had been available and cheap when I was young, say when I was twenty-five or twenty-six, I would have jumped at the chance.
+My life would have been much simpler as a result.
+I would have told nobody.
+Instead, I would have gone to live in a distant town and run a knitting wool shop and no one would ever have known my secret.
+I would have joined the real world and it would have been wonderful."